 When applied stochastically, these shift factors can be used to generate stochastic population projections.
 However, in this case the shift factors were used to generate only low and high population projections.
-The low-variant projections assumed one standard deviation lower fertility and net migration, and one standard deviation higher mortality.
-The high-variant projections assumed one standard deviation higher fertility and net migration, and one standard deviation lower mortality.2 These represent plausible alternative scenarios to the baseline (medium-variant) population projection scenario.
+The low-variant projections assumed one standard deviation lower fertility and net migration, and one standard deviation higher fertility and net migration, and one standard deviation higher fertility and net migration, and one standard deviation lower mortality.
+These represent plausible alternative scenarios to the baseline (medium-variant) population projection scenario.